alokobin/spring-samples/spring-mvc/README.md

-Sample Spring MVC application
+<h1>Sample Spring MVC application<h1>
+You can clone the project and import it to your IDE and run "mvn clean package".
+Afterwards just deploy the artifact to the server.

-Spring java configuration steps
+Spring MVC java configuration steps

 1. Create a basic maven project New > Project .
 Depending on the version you assign, that will be applied to your artifact when you package the project.
 Keep the version simple (example 1.0) for convenience org.alo.springmvc